Andrettin/Wyrmsun/readme.txt

 * Units
 - Added Brown Bear, Black Bear and Polar Bear unit types.
 Brown bears are now generated in the Earth/Europe scenario map.

+* User Interface
+- Fixed issue which caused some dropdowns to gain keyboard focus when clicked.

 -----------------------------------------------------------------------
 - 5.0.1
 -----------------------------------------------------------------------